|

 Market Trends in Amazon's Tablet Bestseller List Latest version here

+Amazon UK publishes a list of its bestselling slates and while it can change a little over a period of hours, aggregating the lists over time allows us to see trends that have persisted over the weeks since the market for tablets became large enough to reveal useful information.
 Note that this list is as of 22nd September so is subject to change; you can check out the latest best sellers here.
-This "live" list can be a little confusing with repeated entries for the same and very similar tablets and accessories mixed in with the main tablets category.
-If you ever feel like checking out the core stats of any of the tablets on this list, click its name and you'll be directed to the relevant tablet comparison table.
+This "live" list can be a little confusing with repeated entries for the same item and accessories mixed in with the main list.
+If you ever feel like checking out the core stats of anything on this list, click its name and you'll be directed to the relevant comparison table.

-10) Blackberry Playbook (down from number 6) If you're an existing BlackBerry user who is used to the interface, this could be the tablet for you.
-However, requiring a link to a BlackBerry phone to perform basic functions seems to be restricting demand this tablet, with potential consumers fearing they are being further pushed into a 'walled garden', even more so than Apple iOS users.
+10) Blackberry Playbook (down from number 6) If you're an existing BlackBerry user who is used to the interface, this could be for you.
+However, requiring a link to a BlackBerry phone to perform basic functions seems to be restricting demand this slate, with potential consumers fearing they are being further pushed into a 'walled garden', even more so than Apple iOS users.
 The makers (RIM) are losing market share to such an extent that worries over their future could also be damaging sales.

-This is perhaps the best of the budget tablets.
+This is perhaps the best of the budget slates.
 It comes with a capacitive screen and there is also a very popular option that is supplied with a 250Gb hard disk of the old-fashioned spinning variety.
-This is a genuinely special feature, with most tablets - whatever the price - offering expansion only up to 32 or sometimes 64Gb.
-Archos, themselves, are beginning to gain real market traction with quite a range of Android tablets and MP3 players.
+This is a genuinely special feature, with most slates - whatever the price - offering expansion only up to 32 or sometimes 64Gb.
+Archos, themselves, are beginning to gain real market traction with quite a range of Android slates and MP3 players.
 Their market share in Europe has moved ahead of many better known brands reach 2.5% in 2011 Q2.
 The company is French, and, whilst their customer support is pretty awful, it does exist - which is more than could be said for a number of the other cheaper "brands".
 New Archos tablets are coming shortly with faster processors running Android Honeycomb - and with "G9" added to their names.
 There's going to be quite a bit of potential for confusion here!

 6) Motorola Xoom 10.1 (Up from number 10)